guoyingshou/religion-19c-dh/proposal.md

 % Nineteenth-Century American Religion: A Digital History Seminar
 % Lincoln A. Mullen

 In 1784 Medfield author Hannah Adams published the book that would make her famous, *An Alphabetical Compendium of the Various Sects Which Have Appeared from the Beginning of the Christian Era to the Present Day*.
-Adams, who was the first American woman to earn her livelihood with her pen, had compiled a painstaking guide to world religions that had given her trouble that was more than intellectual.
+Adams, who was the first American woman to earn her livelihood with her pen, had compiled a painstaking guide to world religions.
+Writing the guide gave her trouble that was more than intellectual.
 On the one hand, she wished to counter the practice of other authors who gave "the most unfavorable descriptions of the denominations that they disliked."
 But on the other hand, as she "abridge[d] what appeared to me the most plausible arguments for every denomination," she "suffered extremely from mental indecision, while perusing the various and contradictory arguments adduced ... in defence of their respective religious systems."
 [@adams1832memoir, pp. 13--14.]

 The problem Adams faced was how religious diversity should feature in